Danda Nata: Folktale of the origin of the word danda

 Lord Ganesh was being taught a dance by his father, Lord Shiva.
 It was a religious dance called Tandava Nritya.
 In the process of learning the dance, Lord Shiva kicked the stage he was on, and made a sound that sounded like the word "Dan".
-Then a piece of brass material broke off the chain Lord Shiva wore around his ankle and fell on a percussion instrument known as Mardala.
+Then a piece of brass material broke off the chain which Lord Shiva was wearing around his ankle and fell on a percussion instrument known as Mardala.
 The brass material hitting the Mardala made a very loud "Da" noise.
 Those two sounds were put together to form the word Danda.
 Danda came to be associated with dance because of that episode.

 Danda Naata Ceremony

 Danda Naata is an Indian dance festival that originated in the Ganjam district of Odisha.
 Danda Naata is a form of a religious festival that has theatrical and dance components.
 The dance is done mainly to worship Lord Shiva, the God of destruction of the Hindu mythology.
-There are other Gods and Goddesses that are worshiped by the spiritual dance also, such as Krishna Ganesh, Kali, and Durga amongst others.
+There are other Gods and Goddesses that are worshiped by the spiritual dance also, such as Krishna, Ganesh, Kali, and Durga amongst others.
 The low caste Hindus and the high caste, such as the Brahmins, all participated in the Danda Naata.
 The dance along with the accompanying events is performed over the course of three months March, April, and May.
 Some events are performed in March – April, the month of Chaitra, and other events are performed in April – May, the month of Vaishakha.

 People commit self- inflicted wounds to worship Lord Shiva because the philosophy of ancient Hindu says that for a person to be great, one has to have self-control over one's body (Kaya), mind (Mana), and speech (Vakya).

 So in order to achieve greatness, a lot of punishments, Danda, to the individual must be undergone, so this event is known as Danda Naata.